Skip to main content

 Getting Directions

 Directions form the core of wayfinding.
-Mappedin has pathfinding capabilities that allow it to generate directions from one target to another.
+Mappedin has path finding capabilities that allow it to generate directions from one target to another.
 These directions are used for drawing paths and providing the user with textual turn-by-turn directions.

 Generate directions by calling MapData.getDirections() and pass in targets for the origin and destination.
 These targets are wrapped in a TNavigationTarget, which can contain a Space, MapObject, Coordinate, Door, PointOfInterest or Connection.

 MapData.getDirections() can accept a single TNavigationTarget or an array of them for the origin and destination.
 If an array is used, the Mappedin SDK will choose the targets that are closest to each other.
 An example of where this could be used is when a user asks for directions to a washroom.
 There may be many Spaces labelled Washroom.
 The app can pass all washroom spaces to getDirections and receive directions to the nearest one.
-An array of destinatinos is also used when creating multisegment directions, which are directions that include multiple legs.
+An array of destinations is also used when creating multisegment directions, which are directions that include multiple legs.

 Drawing Navigation